LaVeyan Satanism: Individualism

+Vision of the future

-LaVey believed in the imminent demise of Christianity.
-In addition, he believed that society would enter an Age of Satan, in which a generation living in accordance with LaVeyan principles would come to power.
+LaVey believed that Christianity would soon wither away and society would enter an Age of Satan, in which a generation living in accordance with LaVeyan principles would come to power.

 LaVey supported eugenics and expected it to become a necessity in the future, when it would be used to breed an elite who reflected LaVey's "Satanic" principles.
 In his view, this elite would be "superior people" who displayed the "Satanic" qualities of creativity and nonconformity.
 He regarded these traits as capable of hereditary transmission, and made the claim that "Satanists are born, not made".
 He believed that the elite should be siphoned off from the rest of the human "herd", with the latter being forced into ghettoes, ideally "space ghettoes" located on other planets.

 The anthropologist Jean La Fontaine highlighted an article that appeared in a LaVeyan magazine, The Black Flame, in which one writer described "a true Satanic society" as one in which the population consists of "free-spirited, well-armed, fully-conscious, self-disciplined individuals, who will neither need nor tolerate any external entity 'protecting' them or telling them what they can and cannot do."
 This rebellious approach conflicts with LaVey's firm beliefs in observing the rule of law.

 Magic

 Although LaVey's ideas suggest a secular and scientific world-view, he also expressed a belief in magic.
-Rather than characterising magic as a supernatural phenomenon, LaVey expressed the view that it was a part of the natural world thus far undiscovered by scientists.
+Rather than characterising magic as a supernatural phenomenon, LaVey portrayed it as part of the natural world but appearing magical because it had not been discovered and explained by scientists.
 Outlined in The Satanic Bible, LaVey defined magic as "the change in situations or events in accordance with one's will, which would, using normally accepted methods, be unchangeable", a definition that reflects the influence of the British occultist Aleister Crowley.
 Although he never explained exactly how he believed that this magical process worked, LaVey stated that magicians could successfully utilise this magical force through intensely imagining their desired goal and thus directing the force of their own willpower toward it.
 He emphasised the idea that magical forces could be manipulated through "purely emotional" rather than intellectual acts.